 The silhouette of a receptionist behind bulletproof glass.

 “Oh… erm… yes,” I stammered, my heart racing in my chest.
 “Erm… I have a reservation?
 I think?”
 I exchanged nervous glances with Dave, knowing exactly what he was thinking.

 Why on earth did I book this?
 Why did I think this would be a good place to stay?

-After being informed that the owner had already taken the full payment for our three night stay from my bank account before we had even arrived, we knew we had no choice but to stay.
+After being informed that the owner had already taken the full payment for our three night stay from my bank account before we had even arrived, we had no choice but to stay.
 I reluctantly handed over my passport, receiving our keys in exchange.